 Fr.
 Ryszard’s story

-Below are media reports detailing the diocesan coverup of a priest’s alleged sexual assault upon Rev. Ryszard Biernat when he was a seminarian in 2003.
+Below are media reports detailing the diocesan coverup of a priest’s sexual assault upon Rev. Ryszard Biernat when he was a seminarian in 2003.

 Fr.
 Ryszard Biernat’s interview with Charlie Spect from WKBW-TV